Sam Hendry with the weekend’s best football bets

 My third bet for the week comes in Saturday’s late game in London where Tottenham Hotspur host Swansea City.

 Wednesday’s victory for Spurs over Borussia Dortmund was a big moment for them as they not only won at Wembley for the first time this season, but managed it against a top-class European side.

 The further we get away from August the better Harry Kane seems to become and his prolific scoring stats are beginning to rival that of Cristiano Ronaldo and Lionel Messi.

 Another year battling relegation seems to be looming for Swansea and with Spurs recent performances suggesting they are returning to the formidable form of last season a comfortable home win looks to be on the cards.

-Odds of for Harry Kane to score first at 2/1 with Bet365 looks like a good bet to me and for the riskier punters an anytime scorecast of Kane to net first and Spurs to win 4-0 at 22/1 with Paddy Power is worth a small speculative punt.
+Odds of for Harry Kane to score first at 2/1 looks like a good bet to me and for the riskier punters an anytime scorecast of Kane to net first and Spurs to win 4-0 at 22/1 with Paddy Power is worth a small speculative punt.